tembo-io/website/docusaurus/docs/tembo-stacks/machine-learning.md

 gzip -d non_clickbait_data.gz
 ```

-Now, let's re-format that data to make it easier to insert into Postgres.
+Transform those two data files to make it easier to insert into Postgres.
 We'll use a small python script to handle this for us.
 This will give us a csv file with two columns, `text` and `is_clickbait`.

 ```python
 # prep.py